SJTU-MI/APFEforPI/README.md

 ## Datasets

 The training dataset and the screening datasets in this work are described in the following Table.
-We utilized 1051 polymer data with calculated TC by NEMD simulations as the training dataset A, which was sampled by polymer types from PoLyInfo database.
+We utilized 1051 polymer data with calculated TC by nonequilibrium molecular dynamics (NEMD) simulations as the training dataset A, which was sampled by polymer types from PoLyInfo database.
 Dataset B was collected manually from the PoLyInfo database and retained after de-duplication with dataset A. Dataset C is a specific dataset, and all polymers are polyimides, which were formed by dianhydride and diamine/diisocyanate from PubChem.
 | **Name** | **Description** | **Included in Github** | **Source** |
 |:--------:|:--------:|:--------:|:--------:|
 |**Dataset A**| Benchmark data for ML model training | DatasetA.pkl | Sampling by polymer types from the PoLyInfo database |